taimurmshah/personal-metrics/docs/progress-log-v1.md

         *   **Attempt 4:** Identified a warning in Vercel UI: "Configuration Settings in the current Production deployment differ from your current Project Settings."
         *   **Attempt 5:** Instructed user to modify Vercel UI settings: clear "Root Directory" (make it empty), turn off all "Override" toggles for Build/Output/Install commands, save, and redeploy.
 Still 404.
         *   **Attempt 6 (Pending):** Further investigation into the persistent Vercel UI warning and potentially trying to "reset" Vercel's framework interpretation.
+        *   **Solution:** Adjusted `backend/src/server.ts` to export the Express app and conditionally call `app.listen` only in local development.
+Updated `vercel.json` to build a serverless function directly from `backend/src/server.ts` and route `/api/*` to it.
+After redeploying, Vercel now routes requests to the backend (confirmed by `x-powered-by: Express` headers) and `/api/auth/google` returns application JSON responses.
+Remaining 404 on `/` is expected because the current route configuration only forwards `/api/*` to the backend.
 *   [ ] Set up TestFlight for iOS app distribution - Ref: DEP3
 *   [ ] Build and distribute iOS app via TestFlight.
 *   [ ] Monitor `Vercel` logs and `Supabase` usage.